Abdulkarim-N/QALEBATZ_SOFE3700U_F2024/README.md

 3. Once the server starts, a local link will appear in the terminal.
 Open this link in your browser.
 4. Log in using one of the available accounts to begin using the application.

----

-This README provides all the necessary setup and usage information to get started with QALBEATZ.